Dave-MK/mp2-rune-master/README.md

 - The main body of the page should contain the tile board and Keyboard
 #### As someone who doesn't play a lot of games, I want to be able to view a set of rules, so that I know how to play the game properly. - MUST HAVE
 - The rules icon in the menu should link to the rules modal
+- The modal should display the runes meanings and the aim of the game
 #### As someone with a short attention span, I want to see quick responses, colours and sounds, so that it will hold my attention and make the game more fun to play. - SHOULD HAVE
-- Should have type animations as user types of clicks the word, like a pop or flash
+- Should have type animations as user types or clicks the word, like a pop or flash
 - Letters should colour certain colours depending on whether they are in the wrong position, correct or not in the word
 - There should be flip animations for correct letters
-- If the user correctly guesses the word a modal pops up with the word and does a celebration animation
+- If the user correctly guesses the word the game signifies that the user has won
-- If the user runs out of tries the tiles should flip over and turn red and return to the initial difficulty choice state
+- If the user runs out of tries the tiles should flip over and show they have lost and return to the initial difficulty choice state
 #### As a Mobile and Laptop user, I want to the game to adapt to the device I am playing on, so that I can play while on the go and also when relaxing at home. - MUST HAVE
+- The page should be responsive and accommodate all major device widths
+- The menu should be responsive and accommodate all major device widths
-- The page, menu, tiles and keyboard should be responsive and accommodate all major device widths
+- The tiles and keyboard should be responsive and accommodate all major device widths
 #### As a word game enthusiast, I want to choose the difficulty level, so that I can challenge myself, but also make it more relaxed if I see fit. - COULD HAVE - Coming in a later phase
 - The initial state of the game should allow users to choose the difficulty, Easy, Medium, Hard
 - The levels should equate to the following modes, Easy - to be a 3 letter word with 10 tries, Medium - to be a 5 letter word with 8 tries and Hard - to be a 7 letter word with 5 tries